MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

 - ``ChemicalName``: name of the query input or its child chemicals
 - ``ChemicalId``: MeSH ID of the query or its child chemicals
 - ``CasRN``: CasRN ID of the query or its child chemicals
-- ``GeneSymbol``: gene symbol that is connected to the query or its child chemicals
+- ``GeneSymbol``: gene name that is connected to the query or its child chemicals
 - ``GeneId``: gene ID of this gene (HGCN)
 - ``Organism``: organism name where comes from the gene
 - ``OrganismId``: organism ID